kunalsingh2002/ftp/README.md

-# ftp
+# Components-of-Network-System
-This Repository Contains all the files for FTP
+This repository contains the files for the project components of network system